justinduckett/toronto-bikeshare-pipeline/README.md

 2\.
 Data Ingestion

-- A Python script authenticates with the API, extracts the live JSON data, converts it into tabular formats using Pandas, and batch-loads it into the cloud.
+- A custom Python script extracts the live JSON data and formats it into Pandas dataframes.
+The code is version-controlled in GitHub, but execution is handled serverlessly by Google Cloud Run Functions.
+This provides a highly reliable, zero-maintenance cloud environment that eliminates third-party queue wait times.

 3\.
 Cloud Storage (Data Warehouse)